Flavors of Entanglement: Composition

 Morissette has noted an expansion of her musical sound on Flavors of Entanglement, and that there are "more technological aspects to it on a sonic level" than previously.
 She said that because of her love for dancing, the album incorporates beats and loops that enable one to, in her words, "dance your face off".
 She has described the album as "a combination of everything" in which she has a musical interest, including hip hop beats and organic instruments.
 Morissette has referred to the album as "techno-sounding but organic" and said, "I like fusion."
 According to Billboard magazine, the album "balances world- and folk-influenced tracks against the experimental pop leanings of producer Guy Sigsworth".

 According to Morissette, the album features a "nice cross-section" of "joy and levity" similar to what is featured on her 2004 album, So-Called Chaos, and "[the] kind of rock bottom, 'Holy shit, I am a broken woman' moment."
 She said that the album features songs about her own personal relationships, explaining that writing about them is her favourite activity "'cause it's the only thing I can really comment on with any kind of conviction or authority."
 The album incorporates themes involving both personal and political conflict, and Morissette explained that "Our emotions align themselves with larger symptomatic things in the world.
 We face a large war out there, but [the album] more closely reflects the war in people's living rooms... the icy silence at home, versus the big cold war."
 Morissette summarized the track "Moratorium" as being "essentially a song about my readiness to stop repeating bad patterns.
 I've kicked some of those in my life."
 She said of "Not as We", "You know how you can resist hitting rock bottom for a long time?
 That song just goes 'OK, I'm going.
 All the way down'".
 "Underneath" is about breakdowns in communication.

-Musically, the album is a change from her previous music, which features pop rock and alternative rock music, but for example tracks like "On the Tequila" and "Giggling Again for No Reason", the songs feature more dance-oriented music.